galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 *Source: /www.ncbi.nlm.nih.gov; CC BY-SA • Alexey Solodovnikov*

-The sequences we have chosen for this workshop are complete SARS-CoV2 sequences, publicly available from nextStrain (http).
+The sequences we have chosen for this workshop are complete SARS-CoV2 sequences, publicly available from nextStrain (http). -->

+This workshop will use a set of malaria DNA sequences. [needs ref]

 We are using a relatively small set of sequences because phylogenetic estimation on many sequences is computationally very intensive, and can take weeks of time on a high-performance computer.